dipen-yadav/dipen-yadav.github.io/_pages/about.md

 I am interested in self-supervised training for supervised (and unsupervised) machine translation and domain adaptation, mainly using monolingual or cross-lingual language models.
 My most recent research focuses on parameter-efficient methods for transfer learning.

 Currently, I am an Applied Scientist Intern at Amazon Web Services ([AWS](https://aws.amazon.com/machine-learning/language/)) in Santa Clara, California, working with with the AI human language tecnhology group.
-In summer 2021 and spring 2022, I was a Research Intern at [Allen Institute for AI](https://allenai.org/allennlp), working with the AllenNLP team.
+In summers 2021 and 2022, I was a Research Intern at [Allen Institute for AI](https://allenai.org/allennlp), working with the AllenNLP team.

 Before starting my graduate studies, I obtained a diploma on [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) from the Nat.
 Tech.
 University of Athens (NTUA).
 My thesis advisor was [Alex Potamianos](https://scholar.google.com/citations?user=pBQViyUAAAAJ&hl=en).